smarr/are-we-fast-yet/docs/core-language.md

 ==================================================

 The goal of the project is to have a common set of benchmarks for a wide variety of languages that support objects, closures, and arrays.
-In this setting, is is important that benchmarks can be ported easily between languages and produce results that are comparable.
+In this setting, it is important that benchmarks can be ported easily between languages and produce results that are comparable.
 To ensure portability, the benchmarks use only a set of language abstractions that is common to a wide range of languages.